The journey began with a ferry ride from Seattle to Bainbridge Island.

 We also stopped at First Beach, which is easily accessible by car, and THERE IT WAS the Twilight Tours bus!
 The tiny towns of LaPush and Forks, WA have become major tourist attractions for teenage (mostly female!) fans of Stephanie Meyer's Twilight book series.
 I caved and have read two of the four books so far, and will admit that I actually like them.

 I didn't pay to take the official tour though.
 Why would I do that when I could make Jon be my guide and drive me around to all the Twilight hot spots?
 I did have to put up with his teasing and eye rolling, but I know my fellow Twilight fans will enjoy these shots.
 Here's Flat Annie posing at First Beach where Bella first learned about "Cold Ones" aka vampires from her friend Jacob.
-It was really great to see that most of the people and businesses of Forks have really embraced the Twilight phenomenon and are really welcoming and encouraging fans and making it fun!

 The sign outside this hotel said, "Edward Cullen Didn't Sleep Here!"